IUPAC/Dissociation-Constants/README.md

 * `pressure`: Pressure (a handful of entries include very high pressure entries which might yield unexpected results if not filtered, so this column is added to help filter these out).
 * `acidity_label`: Descriptor indicating whether the pK is an acidic (A), conjugate acid (AH), basic (B), or "other" dissociation constant.
 * `original_T`: Displays the original temperature if it was corrected for purposes of standardization.
 (In the T column, room temperature was converted to 25 degrees Celsius, and any approximate temperatures were reported without their approximation sign.)
-* `solvent`: Solvent information, if parsable from the remarks column.
+* `cosolvent`: Solvent information, if parsable from the remarks column.

 ### **Rows**:
-There are 24,222 rows corresponding to 10,624 unique molecules in the dataset.
+There are 24,213 rows corresponding to 10,626 unique molecules in the dataset (unique on the basis of InChI strings).

 Specialized abbreviations used:
 * `pK`: dissociation constant of any type, e.g. a pKa, pKaH, pKb, etc.